Special Education Parent Advisory Group (SEPAG)

 SEPAG’s Purpose:

-- To provide direct input on the policies, programs and practices that impact services and supports for students with disabilities.
+- To offer input on the policies, programs and practices that impact services and supports for students with disabilities.

-- To increase the involvement of families of children with special needs.
+- To increase the involvement of families of students with disabilities.

 WHRHS SEPAG Meeting - Parent Input Form - Click Here to Access